Required Courses for Students Entering Fall 2015

 You start your studies at New England Law | Boston with 15 required courses, after which you may pursue your own interests by taking law school electives.

 11 of the 15 required courses are in substantive areas of the law that serve as a foundation for more advanced legal studies.

 - Civil Procedure I and II

 - Contracts I and II

 - Constitutional Law

 - Criminal Procedure I

-The other three required courses begin your grounding in subjects that are becoming increasingly important in the modern practice of law.
+The other four required law school courses begin your grounding in subjects that are becoming increasingly important in the modern practice of law.

-- Legal Research and Writing I and II
+Legal Research and Writing I, II, and III

 This course focuses on a lawyer's ethical responsibilities and the profession's oversight of lawyers' behavior.
 Because ethical issues cannot be separated from the practice or study of law, the consideration of these issues is a thread that weaves throughout all courses at New England Law.